 If you still don't get what 'topic clusters' are, it's okay.
 At first, Neither did I (completely).
 But from what I do understand, they're an incredibly cool and nifty tool to help you get ahead of the game, and/or to help your content help itself.

-First of all, understand that the topic cluster is a tool and also a strategy primarily used in and developed for marketing on the internet.
+First of all, understand that a topic cluster is a tool and also a strategy primarily used in and developed for marketing on the internet.
 It's a system and concept that involves multiple steps and multiple facets and is usually applied to websites.
 To simplify what topic clusters are, let's break the term down.
 A cluster is “a group of similar things'' or simply just the word “bunch”.
 So; a bunch of topics.
 Specifically, a bunch of topics to not just answer a user's question, but to hopefully further expand on what they had in mind with several relevant subtopics and topics of interest.

 Moving on, do you remember how you used to use internet search engines, and they hardly seemed to understand what exactly you were trying to look for?
 Remember the off-point search results and the extra time you spent wading through the results pages?